8 ways to heal from the Epstein-Barr virus

 Directions: Place all ingredients into a blender and blend until smooth.
 To aid in full heavy metal detoxification, I also consume cilantro and Atlantic dulse daily.

-And finally, infrared sauna use has been my number one, preferred, detox method.
-There were times in my healing that I was just too tired to exercise enough to sweat.
+And finally, infrared sauna use (or a regular sauna works too) has been a great tool for detoxification.
+There were times in my healing when I was just too tired to exercise enough to sweat.
 The sauna solved that problem for me.
 Not only are the infrared rays very healing to the body, but also the sauna allows you to work up a deep and cleansing sweat fairly quickly.
-At first I traveled to a sauna studio in my local town, but eventually I invested in my own infrared sauna.
+At first, I traveled to a sauna studio in my local town, but eventually, I invested in my own infrared sauna.
 It’s been one of the best decisions I’ve made for my health and a year later I’m still using it several times a week.
-I’ll write more about the health benefits of infrared saunas in the coming weeks.

 #3 Key supplements